“So, how’d the meeting go?” asked Mona, her nonchalant tone unable to mask the eagerness in her green eyes.

 “Thank you!
 I’m going to start wearing only this.”

-Monty’s face reddened as ran his hand through his hair, his eyes traveling down her body and back up again. “ ‘Only this’?
+Monty’s face reddened as he ran his hand through his hair, his eyes traveling down her body and back up again. “ ‘Only this’?
 I don’t mind.”

-Warmth spread across her face as Lizzie was reminded that she hadn’t put on anything else beside the oversized sweater, but his reaction made her smirk.
+Warmth spread across her face as Lizzie was reminded that she hadn’t put on anything else besides the oversized sweater, but his reaction made her smirk.
 I love that he still gets so flustered around me.

 “Good.
 Get used to it,” she teased.
 Then the human got on her tip-toes and met him for a kiss.
 It was short, not enough time to really linger, but she could still taste his anticipation.
 “Shower’s all yours.
 See you in a bit.”